 In a handful of questions, you can have a quote right then and there for them instead of dumbly guessing and getting what amounts to $4.11 per hour in the long run.

-This tool is up and running and it will do all of the crunching for you that also covers:
+This tool will do all of the crunching for you that also covers:

 - what to charge for your time in searching for music

 - costs of music if licensed through the music bed, no matter what kind of video you're shooting (corporate, crowdfunding, church, etc.)

 - the time you spend color-correcting/grading

 - the time spent backing up footage to the cloud